 “Wait,” Greg said, catching up to her.
 “You forgot to shake my hand.
 That’s the proper way to end a meeting if you want to make a good impression.”

 “Right,” Steph said apologetically.
-She extended her hand, “What was I thinking?”
+She turned around and extended her hand, “What was I thinking?”